bholben/generator-ng-flex/README.md

 ## Configurations

-It is possible to override the configurations initially specified when `yo ng-poly` was ran.
+It is possible to override the configurations initially specified when `yo ng-flex` was run.

 Each generator is able to take the following arguments.
-For example, `yo ng-poly:module test --controller-as=true --markup=jade` will override the configuration settings for everything generated by this command.
+For example, `yo ng-flex:module test --controller-as=true --markup=jade` will override the configuration settings for everything generated by this command.

 | Option | Possible Values|
 | ------ | -------------- |